 # Time-based Trigger

-You can schedule your function's execution using the Time-based Trigger available in the settings panel.
-It allows you to trigger the function **Every x minutes** or using a **Crontab expression**:
+You can schedule your function's execution using the *Time-based trigger* in the settings panel.
+It lets you trigger the function **every x minutes** or with a **Crontab expression**:

 ### Every x minutes

-You may trigger a function at periodic time intervals, expresses in minutes.
-This trigger method will run the UbiFunction's `main` function.
-The minimum and maximum values admisible by this field are 1 and 60 minutes, respectively.
+You can trigger a function at periodic intervals, expressed in minutes.
+This trigger method runs the UbiFunction's `main` function.
+The minimum and maximum values allowed in this field are 1 and 60 minutes, respectively.

 ### Crontab expression

-A cron expression is a string consisting of five subexpressions (fields) that describe individual details of the schedule.
-These fields, separated by white space, can contain any of the allowed values with various combinations of the allowed characters for that field.
+A cron expression is a string made up of five subexpressions, or fields, that define the schedule.
+These fields are separated by whitespace and can contain any allowed values, with various combinations of the allowed characters for each field.

 | Field | Values | Wildcards |